 Miquon families are welcome to visit campus on the weekends.
-This includes Class Playdates.
-Outside of regular school hours, we expect children to follow all of the Miquon rules and adhere to their regular boundaries, and that a supervising adult is with them.
+This includes class playdates.
+Outside of regular school hours, we expect children to follow all of the Miquon rules and adhere to their regular boundaries and that a supervising adult is with them.
 Children must be within their grade-level boundaries or within a parent/caregiver's line of sight at all times.
 Children are not allowed to visit the Bamboo Forest independently at night.
+Please note that bathrooms are only open if a staff member is present on campus.